chrismo/talks/productivity/productivity.md

 Built-in rubber duck. /me is happy :)]

 ???
-I replied that Tests help me think about and even shape the design of my production code.
+But I answered that Tests are valuable to me immediately, because they help me think about and even shape the design of my production code.
 It has a built-in rubber duck effect.

 https://twitter.com/the_chrismo/status/951587076138442752